-Traumatic Brain Injury Attorney in Charleston and South Carolina
+Traumatic Brain Injury Attorney in North Charleston, South Carolina

 The U.S. Centers for Disease Control and Prevention states that traumatic brain injury, or TBI, affects about 1.7 million people each year.
 52,000 people die from TBI and 275,000 must go the hospital as a result of the injury.
 It is also estimated that traumatic brain injuries contribute to nearly one-third of all deaths related to injury.